The death toll from fierce storms and flooding in Greece, Turkey and Bulgaria rises to 8

 A flash flood at the campsite near the border with Bulgaria carried away bungalow homes.
 Hundreds of homes and workplaces in several neighborhoods in Istanbul, Turkey’s largest city, also were inundated during Tuesday's storms.

-At least five people died, three at the campsite and two in Istanbu, authorities said.
+At least five people died, three at the campsite and two in Istanbul, authorities said.
 Rescuers were still searching for three people reported missing at the campsite.

 The surging flood waters affected more than 1,750 homes and businesses in the city, according to the Istanbul governor’s office.
-They included a line of shops in the Ikitelli district, where the deluge dragged parked vehicles and mud into furniture stores, destroying the merchandise, the private DHA news agency reported.
+They included a line of shops in the Ikitelli district, where the deluge dragged parked vehicles and mud into furniture stores, destroying the merchandise, DHA reported.

 The floods also engulfed a parking area for containers and trucks on the city's outskirts where people found safety by climbing on the roof of a restaurant, Turkish media reports said.